hyphop/khadas-rescue/README.md

 # Krescue - tiny fast rescure system for khadas VIMs boards

-one universal rescue system for khadas vims boards we try to make one simple alternative way for solve common users problems!
+One universal rescue system for khadas vims boards.
+We try to make one simple alternative way for solve common users problems!

 ## status